 A private corporation, TDC, owns 3.125% of the shares that have economic rights and has 50% of the voting rights in Taro U.S.A.; with the Company owning the remaining shares and voting rights.
-In 1993, TDC signed an agreement with the Company to assign its voting rights in Taro U.S.A. in all elections of directors of Taro U.S.A. as the Company may designate.
+In 1993, TDC signed an agreement with the Company to vote all of its shares in Taro U.S.A. in all elections of directors of Taro U.S.A. as the Company shall instruct.
+In addition, in May 2011, TDC renewed its commitment to the Company.
 TDC may terminate the agreement upon one year written notice.
-As of December 31, 2009, no such notice of termination has been provided.
+As of December 31, 2010, no such notice of termination has been provided.
 TDC is a minority shareholder in the Company by way of its ownership of Taro U.S.A. shares that have economic rights.
 Since losses applicable to TDC exceeded its interest in Taro U.S.A. equity, such excess and any further losses applicable to TDC were charged against the Company as TDC has no obligation to fund such losses.
-Effective January 1, 2009, the Company adopted FASB ASC Section 810-10-65,

-"Consolidation - Overall - Transition and Open Effective Date Information - Transition Related to FASB Statements No. 160, Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51, and No. 164, Not-for-Profit Entities: Mergers and Acquisitions" (formerly SFAS No. 160).
+Effective January 1, 2009, the Company adopted FASB ASC Section 810-10-65, "Consolidation - Overall - Transition and Open Effective Date Information - Transition Related to FASB Statements No. 160, Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51, and No. 164, Not-for-Profit Entities: Mergers and Acquisitions".
 This standard requires that the Company allocate income or loss attributable to the non-controlling interest based on the respective ownership percentages.
 This aspect of the standard was adopted on a prospective basis.
-Had the Company continued to follow the accounting standards effective in 2008, the income attributed to Taro would have been higher by \$2,728 or \$0.07 per share.